 Another option is a refrigerator that runs on 12 volt (as well as 110), apparently designed for campers and long-haul truckers.
 Since they can run off of car batteries, you just need to add a few extra car batteries to your preps – hardly an exotic item!
 If you make sure they are the kind your family cars need, you are even prepared for one more every-day disaster.
 If you have other ideas, I hope you’ll add a comment below.

-In a grid-down scenario, Dr. Bones of “Doom and Bloom” fame gives some options for preventing ketoacidosis here.
+In a grid-down scenario, Dr. Bones of “Doom and Bloom” fame gives some options for preventing diabetic ketoacidosis here.
 If you’ve stockpiled enough supplies, you shouldn’t have to worry about that for a long while.

 If you’re new to prepping or T1D, I know this is really overwhelming.
 Take some deep breaths and then some baby steps.
 Figure out what your child or grandchild needs to get through a single day, calculate, and start.
 Just, start.
 Don’t worry that you are starting with “the wrong thing.”
 You will need it all, eventually.

 Once you have a 3 month supply, move on to a 6-month supply.
-When that is done, consider how you’ll maximize your insulin without electricity.
+When that is done, consider how to maximize your insulin without electricity.
 Then keep adding to your supply.
 And don’t forget to rotate!

 I KNOW prepping for Type 1 Diabetes is expensive because I share your pain in paying for it.
 I know building a stockpile probably means buying supplies outright without help from your insurance company—probably while you’re still paying off that hospital bill from the initial diagnosis.
 Trust me, I know it’s overwhelming.